zhubao315/learn-agentic-ai/README.md

 ## This Panaversity Initiative Tackles the Critical Challenge:

-**“How do we design AI agents that can handle 10 million concurrent users without failing?”**
+**“How do we design AI Agents that can handle 10 million concurrent users without failing?”**

 Note: The challenge is intensified as we must guide our students to solve this issue with minimal financial resources available during training.